Frequently Asked Questions

 Each Kanile’a ‘Ukulele is unique in its own way.
 We look forward to assisting you in designing your own custom Kanile’a!

 How long will it take to build my Kanile`a once I order it?

-Once all the final details are worked out, the building process can take 4 to 6 weeks for a model, 6 to 8 weeks for a custom.
+Once all the final details are worked out and the materials needed are available and ready, the building process can take 4 to 6 weeks for a model and up to 12 weeks for a custom.